-Financial instrument liabilities are initially recognised on the date they are originated.
-They are initially measured at fair value plus any directly attributable transaction costs.
-Subsequent to initial recognition, these financial instruments may be measured at amortised cost with any difference between the initial recognised amount and the redemption value being recognised in the comprehensive operating statement over the period of the interest-bearing liability, using the effective interest rate method.
-Financial instrument liabilities measured at amortised cost include all contractual payables.
+Financial liabilities at amortised cost are initially measured at fair value plus any directly attributable transaction costs.
+Subsequent to initial recognition, these financial instruments are measured at amortised cost with any difference in initial recognition and redemption value being recognised in net result over the period of the interest bearing liability using the effective interest rate method.
+The GKTOLMB recognises the following liabilities in this category: